DenzelMwangi001/T-Shirt-Emporium-E-commerce-store/README.md

 ----------------------IMAGES-------------------------------------------------------
 ### WHAT YOU WILL SEE
-- after all teh above process in succesfull, you will see a screen like this :
+- After all the above process is succesfull, you will see a screen like this :
 -